awslabs/aws-athena-query-federation/athena-example/README.md

 1. This step may be optional if you are working on a development machine that already has Apache Maven, the AWS CLI, and the AWS SAM build tool for Serverless Applications.
 If not, you can run  the `./tools/prepare_dev_env.sh` script in the root of the github project you checked out.
 2. To ensure your terminal can see the new tools we installed run `source ~/.profile` or open a fresh terminal.
 If you skip this step you will get errors later about the aws cli or sam build tool not being able to publish your connector.

-Now run `mvn clean install -DskipTests=true` from the athena-federation-sdk directory within the github project you checked out earlier.
+Now run `mvn clean install -DskipTests=true > /tmp/log` from the athena-federation-sdk directory within the github project you checked out earlier.
 We are skipping tests just to make the build faster.
 Normally you should let the tests as a matter of best practice.
+If you are building on Cloud9 we've found that redirecting stdout to a log speeds up the build by 4x due to the browser trying to keep up with all the output logging associated with maven downloading dependencies.

 ### Step 4: Write The Code